London Fire Brigade: Firefighting, special services and fire prevention

 The full scope of the brigade's duties and powers is enshrined in the Fire and Rescue Act 2005.

-Firefighters and, in some cases, specialist teams from the brigade's fire investigation unit, based at Dowgate, also investigate arson incidents, often working alongside the police and providing evidence in court.
+Firefighters and, in some cases, specialist teams from the brigade's fire investigation unit, based at Dowgate in the City of London, also investigate arson incidents, often working alongside the police and providing evidence in court.
 In 2008–2009, deliberate fires accounted for 28% of all those attended by the LFB, a 28% reduction on the previous year.

 The other core duty of the brigade is to "prevent damage", and day-to-day fire prevention duties.

 Firefighting cover

 The LFB tackles a fire at an electrical substation in Sydenham.

-The LFB provides fire cover according to a system of four risk categories which have traditionally been used across the UK, where every building is rated for its risk on a scale from "A" down to "D".
+The LFB provides fire cover according to a system of four risk categories which have historically been used across the UK, where every building is rated for its risk on a scale from "A" down to "D".
 The risk category determines the minimum number of appliances to be sent in a pre-determined mobilisation.